A Mission to Heal, a Promise to Care

 Photography, videotaping and interviews with patients

-Reporters and photographers may be granted permission to photograph, videotape and/or interview patients inside the hospital only after receiving permission from the CHI Franciscan media relations manager (Media Hotline: 253-382-3889).
+Reporters and photographers may be granted permission to photograph, videotape and/or interview patients inside the hospital only after receiving permission from the Virginia Mason Franciscan Health media relations manager (Media Hotline: 253-382-3889).
 Arrangements will be made only if the patient is willing and his or her medical condition permits.

 Members of the news media should not enter patient-care areas without the hospital’s permission.